sqlxpert/stay-stopped-aws-rds-aurora/README.md

 possible to stop an RDS or Aurora database longer than 7 days.
 After AWS starts your database on the 7th day, this tool automatically stops it again.

-Stay-Stopped is for databases you use sporadically, perhaps for development and testing.
+Stay-Stopped is for databases you use sporadically:

+- testing
+- development
+- occasional reference
+- retired, but kept just in case

 If it would cost too much to keep a database running but take too long to re-create it, this tool might save you money, time, or both.

-AWS does not charge for database instance hours while an [RDS database instance is stopped](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_StopInstance.html#USER_StopInstance.Benefits) or an
+AWS does not charge for database instance hours while an
+[RDS database instance is stopped](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_StopInstance.html#USER_StopInstance.Benefits) or an
 [Aurora database cluster is stopped](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-cluster-stop-start.html#aurora-cluster-start-stop-overview).